CoVR-2: Automatic Data Construction for Composed Video Retrieval: Experiments

 \textbf{Evaluation metrics.} Following standard evaluation protocols~\cite{cirr}, we report the video retrieval recall at rank 1, 5, 10, and 50.
 Recall at rank k (R@k) quantifies the number of times the correct video is among the top k results.
 MeanR denotes the average of R@1, R@5, R@10, and R@50.
 Higher recall means better performance.

-\textbf{Implementation details.} For our MTG-LLM, we use LLaMA 7B model~\cite{touvron2023llama} that we finetune for one epoch with an initial learning rate of $3\mathrm{e}{-5}$.
-For our CoVR model, we use the BLIP model with ViT-L~\cite{Dosovitskiy2021ViT} at 384 pixels finetuned for text-image retrieval on COCO and freeze the ViT for computational efficiency.
-We train our CoVR model on \ourDS for 4 epochs with a batch size of 2048 and an initial learning rate of $1\mathrm{e}{-5}$.
+\textbf{Implementation details and environmental costs.} For our MTG-LLM, we use LLaMA 7B model~\cite{touvron2023llama} that we finetune for one epoch with an initial learning rate of $3\mathrm{e}{-5}$.
+For our CoVR model, we use the BLIP-2 with ViT-G/14~\cite{fang2022eva} at 364 pixels finetuned for text-image retrieval on COCO and freeze the ViT for computational efficiency.
+We train our CoVR model on \ourWV for 5 epochs with a batch size of 2048 and an initial learning rate of $1\mathrm{e}{-5}$.
 To finetune on CIRR/FashionIQ, we train for 6 epochs with a batch size of 2048/1024 and an initial learning rate of $1\mathrm{e}{-4}$.
-We set hyperparameters based on the validation curve of \ourDS.
+We set hyperparameters based on the validation curve of \ourWV.
 Experiments are conducted on 4 NVIDIA A100-SXM4-80GB GPUs.
-More details are included in \if\sepappendix1{Section~B} \else{Section~\ref{app:sec:implementation-details} }\fi of the Appendix.
+The experiments conducted in this study incurred an environmental cost of approximately 49kg of $CO_2$ emissions.
+More details are included in \if\sepappendix1{Section~C} \else{Section~\ref{app:sec:implementation-details} }\fi of the Appendix.

-\subsection{Composed Video Retrieval Results}
+\subsection{Composed video retrieval results}